-Our Start-Up Train (which just boarded this morning!) and Band of Coders | Girls Academy are two examples of initiatives we’ve created to invest in our local communities.
+Our Start-Up Train (which just boarded this morning!) and Band of Coders | Girls Academy are two examples of initiatives we’ve created to invest in our local communities in Atlanta and Toronto.
 The Start-Up Train is a one-way train from Toronto to Start-Up Fest in Montreal.
 During the train ride, startup junkies get to meet and connect with some of Canada’s best-known investors and advisors.
 Within five hours, passengers get to indulge in mentorships, food, and mimosas – the perfect combination for networking and learning from the best investors and advisors the community has to offer.

-to accomplish that, the gender inequality in tech became very evident.”
+Band of Coders | Girls Academy is an initiative we started in 2014 to give middle school girls the confidence to embrace careers in technology. ”We understood the power of having a diverse workforce, and made a commitment to create one,” explains our CEO and founder Bobby John.
+“As we strived to accomplish that, the gender inequality in tech became very evident.”
 We decided to start coding camps for girls to bridge the gap.
-Now, two years later, we have helped over 475 middle school girls discover how to combine their passions with technology through numerous summer camps, one day camps, and even partnerships with schools and corporations across Atlanta.
+Now, two years later, we have allowed over 475 middle school girls discover how to combine their passions with technology through numerous summer camps, one day camps, and even partnerships with schools and corporations across Atlanta.

 This Friday, July 15, we get to partner with Cox Automotive – the 2nd-largest technology company in metro Atlanta – to kick off our Girls Academy program for almost 50 middle school girls!
-We’re thrilled to partner with Cox and hope it will be the first of several Atlanta-founded businesses that help us grow the diversity in the technology industry.
+We’re thrilled to partner with Cox and hope it will be the first of several Atlanta-founded businesses that help us in growing and diversifying the technology industry.
 “Our goal is to make Atlanta have the most diversified technology workforce in the nation,” says Bobby.
 “I think no matter what size company you are, you can make a difference.
 That’s really why the technology field is so amazing; it levels the playing field for anyone to get involved.”